Permanent exhibition in the tower Kiek in de Kök

 Before or after the visit, a visitor can look up to take a look at the south side of the tower from outside and see the stone cannon balls walled in.
 These are the authentic cannon balls shot at the Kiek in de Kök battery tower from the cannons belonging to the troops of the Russian Tzar Ivan the Terrible during the siege in January-March 1577; as the gaping holes in the side of the tower were repaired after the siege, the cannon balls were walled in as a reminder.

+This floor has two films of the history of sieges and wars involving Reval (Tallinn), the second of which is focusing on 20th century.
+The films are available in Estonian, Russian, and English, and again, The films are activated by the buttons at the lower end of the screen.
 Part of the exhibition reminds us that in addition to battles and sieges, famine and plagues were also frequent visitors and had its impact on the history of the city.

 The original stone plaque epitaph on a side of embrasure is made by famous Dutch stone carver and architect Arent Passer (1560 – 1637) and dedicated to the victims of the 1602-03 famine and plague of Reval.
 The verse woefully describes the horrors of such plague, and can be translated as: